AlUgarov/gardengauge/content/privacy.md

 - **What**: GPS coordinates of your garden locations
 - **Why**: To fetch accurate weather and soil data for your specific locations
 - **How**: Only when you grant location permission and add new garden zones
 - **Storage**: We only use the GPS coordinates you provide when creating garden zones.
-We do not continuously track your location in the background.
+We do not continuously track your location in the background

 ### Weather and Soil Data
 - **What**: Rainfall, temperature, soil composition data from third-party APIs
 - **Why**: To provide moisture calculations and garden recommendations
 - **Sources**: Open-Meteo API, NOAA/NCEI, USDA Web Soil Survey, SoilGrids
 - **Storage**: Cached locally on your device for app functionality.
-This cached data is automatically refreshed or deleted as needed for the app to function.
+This cached data is automatically refreshed or deleted as needed for the app to function

 ### Anonymous Usage Analytics
 - **What**: App usage patterns, feature usage, crash reports
 - **Why**: To improve app performance and user experience
 - **How**: Via TelemetryDeck with anonymous, stable identifiers.
-These identifiers are random and cannot be linked to your identity, device, or Apple account.
+These identifiers are random and cannot be linked to your identity, device, or Apple account
 - **No Personal Data**: We cannot identify you from this data

+---

 ## Data We Do NOT Collect
 - Names, email addresses, or other personally identifiable information